oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - If Driver is not able to lock provided device allocation for CPU access, host waits are not possible
 - Apart from signaling operation, driver will not write anything else to the memory.
 Initial value is fully under users responsiblility
 - Signaling such event, will not replace its state (as described previously).
 It can be passed to multiple append calls and each append will increment the storage by `incrementValue` (atomically) on GPU
+- Signaling is implemented as an atomic increment (atomic_add) of `deviceAddress`.
+When signaling append calls originate on more than one device (targeting the same aggregate storage), these atomics cross device boundaries.
+Not all devices support cross-device atomic operations.
+The user must ensure that atomics are supported between the involved devices, for example by querying ${X}_DEVICE_P2P_PROPERTY_FLAG_ATOMICS via ${x}DeviceGetP2PProperties (and/or the cross-device capabilities returned by ${x}DeviceGetMemoryAccessProperties).
+Signaling the same aggregate storage from devices that do not support cross-device atomics results in undefined behavior.
 - Using aggregated event as dependency, requires only one memory compare operation against final value: `completionValue` >=  `*deviceAddress`
 - Device storage is under users control.
 It must be reset by the user if needed
 - Profiling is not possible if producers originate on different GPUs (different timestamp domains)